 The track listing was a bit ‘clubbier’ than the 93/94 broadcast, but there was still some variety.
-Novelty songs?
-(Yep, Tighten up your pants) Cheesy Eurodance?
+How about Novelty songs?
+(Yes, Tighten up your pants) Cheesy Eurodance?
 (Yep, Never Gonna Lose Your Love, Leave Them Alone, Move Your Body), Epic house tracks?
-(Yep, Revolution, Turn Me Out, I Need A Man)
+(Absolutely: Revolution, Turn Me Out, I Need A Man)

 And did it sell?

-The Original Hitz sold 1500 copies in the two days before Christmas 1994.
-In the first ARIA chart of 1995, it debuted at number 16 in the Victorian album charts.
+The Original Hitz CD sold 1500 copies in the two days before Christmas 1994.
+And then, in the first ARIA chart of 1995, it debuted at number 16 in the Victorian album charts.
 By March ’95 it hit number 1 in the Victorian compilation chart – and number 10 across Australia.

 There were a number of Hitz CDs to follow, throughout the 90s.
 And quite a few surprises along the way.
 Hmm… CDROM documentaries, anyone?